Eye emergencies

 bstrbu1 distorted vision

 Floaters are tiny particles within the eye which appear as floating specs when we view a bright background, such as a white wall or the sky.
-If you try to look at a floater then it will appear to move as your eye moves.
+If you try to look at a floater, it will appear to move as your eye moves.
 Most people experience some floaters, but the sudden appearance of a new floater or shower of floaters always requires urgent investigation.
 The appointment to investigate these will require drops and you should avoid driving for a few hours after the appointment (see below).

 Flashes of light, sometimes appearing like a small fireworks display in one eye, can be a serious sign and again requires urgent investigation and an appointment when eye drops are used.
-This is usually only noticed in the dark.
+The flashes are usually only noticed in the dark.
 A different type of flashes occurs in visual migraine.
 These usually occur in both eyes and in younger people are often followed by a headache.
 In older people, there may be no headache but the person will often have been a headache sufferer when they were younger.
-These flashing lights typically occur in daytime and last 5-30 minutes.
-If they are in both eyes then this type of visual migraine does not require urgent attention, as long as there is no other disturbance to vision.
+These flashing lights typically occur in daytime and last between 5 and 30 minutes.
+If they are in both eyes then this type of visual migraine does not require urgent attention, providing there is no other disturbance to vision and the situation does not worsen.

 Sudden blurring of the vision in one eye can be a serious sign.
 Of less concern is an occasional blurred vision for a few moments caused by mucus in the tear film.
 If blinking clears the vision then the problem is just mucus.
 As long as this is not associated with redness or pain then it does not require urgent attention.
 But if one eye becomes blurred quite suddenly and it does not clear with blinks then it requires urgent attention.

-If you have never had double vision and this suddenly develops then you should seek urgent professional attention.
 Another problem which can be a serious sign is distorted vision in one eye.
 Often, people notice this when looking at straight lines (e.g., window panes or computer spreadsheets, which may appear to have a kink).
 It can be detected with an Amsler grid (pictured above).
-If the problem has come on quite quickly then you need to see an eyecare professional quite quickly too.
+If the problem has come on quite quickly then you need to see an eyecare professional very soon, within a few days.
 This appointment will require drops, so you should avoid driving for a few hours after the appointment.

 What do you mean by “urgent attention”?

 Frequently in this document we have recommended that an eye problem needs urgent attention.
 As a general rule, the speed of onset of your symptoms is a guide to the speed with which you should seek professional care.
 For example, if you are seeing floaters in one eye that have not suddenly changed but you have gradually become more aware of them over the last few months then this would not require an urgent appointment.
 Instead, telephone our reception for a routine appointment but explain about the floaters so that reception can arrange an appointment when drops are used.
-On the other hand, if you have today become suddenly aware of a new floater then this should ideally be investigated today.
+On the other hand, if you have today become suddenly aware of a new floater, this should ideally be investigated today.
 Most of the problems described in this document are of sudden onset, so they require urgent attention.
-This should be within 24 hours of you noticing the symptom, ideally within a few hours.
+Usually, this should be within 24 hours of you noticing the symptom, ideally within a few hours.
 If your symptom is worsening (e.g., visual loss in one eye or pain that is worsening over a few hours) then you should try and obtain professional advice within an hour or two.

 Can I be seen at your practice for this “urgent attention”?